FrancoisChabot/sl_ovr/README.md

 # sl_ovr

-A simple reimplementation of Valve's OpenVR
+A simple reimplementation of Valve's OpenVR loader

 ## Why?!?